 The ability to speak Spanish is increasingly important in the San Diego area.
 Many employers view proficiency in Spanish and broad familiarity with social norms within bicultural settings as preferred--even required--job qualifications.

 The Professional Certificate in Spanish is designed for individuals with little or no background in Spanish.
 The goal of the program is to bring novice language learners to at least a high-intermediate level of Spanish.
-Students begin with the Communication Series then advance to Refining Fluency and Conversations in Spanish.
+Students begin with the Communication Series then advance to Refining Fluency and/or Conversations in Spanish.
 Upon completion of the program, participants should have developed both the language skills and cultural understanding to communicate within a Spanish-speaking environment.
 The program aims to provide diverse offerings to accommodate the variety of reasons people want to learn Spanish, whether they want to be able to communicate in another culture, to increase professional opportunities, to gain a new skill and expertise, or to better understand their own heritage.

 |Course Title||Course Number||Units||FA||WI||SP||SU|